 Payments of any long-term incentive awards are governed by individual award agreements and our policy requires one or more years of service with our company in order to receive payments attributable to any annual incentive awards.
 The consummation of our acquisition of Green on January 1, 2019 constituted a change in control of the Company under certain of our compensation and incentive plans.
 Certain of our named executive officers has been granted equity awards under two equity incentive plans, our First Amended 2010 Stock Option Plan and Equity Incentive Plan (the "2010 Plan") and the Equity Plan.
 The terms of the 2010 Plan required that all unvested stock options and RSUs issued under the 2010 Plan fully vest as of the consummation of the Green acquisition.
-Under the terms of the Equity Plan, accelerated vesting upon a change in control is permissible, and our Board determined that all unvested stock options, RSUs and other equity awards issued under the Equity Plan would fully vest as of the consummation of the acquisition on January 1, 2019.
-As a result, unvested stock options, RSUs and other equity awards under the 2010 Plan and the Equity Plan fully vested on January 1, 2019, and each participant under the ESOP became fully vested in his or her account.
+Under the terms of the Equity Plan, accelerated vesting upon a change in control is permissible, and our Board determined that all unvested stock options, RSUs and other equity awards issued under the 2010 Plan and the Equity Plan fully vested on January 1, 2019, and each participant under the ESOP became fully vested in his or her account.